Ramesh Chandra Parida

-Ramesh Chndra Parida is a retired Professor of Chemistry, College of Basic Science and Humanities, Odisha University of Agriculture and Technology, Bhubaneswar.
-He is an acclaimed popular science writer in Odia literature.
+Ramesh Chandra Parida is an Indian chemist, academic and writer.
+He was a professor of chemistry at the College of Basic Science and Humanities.
+He has authored over 90 Popular science books in Odia and English.

 Early life and education

 Ramesh Chandra Parida was born on 4 January 1947. in a rural village named Jamapara, in Patakura P.S of Kendrapara District (Odisha state).
 His father Bhramarbar Parida was a Basic School teacher and his mother Satyabhama Parida was a home-maker.
-First among his three brothers and two sisters, Parida was greatly influenced by his father's Gandhian ideals from his childhood, which generated in him the spirit and confidence to begin a career in writing.
-As a result, as a school student he wrote and published short stories and poems in various children's magazines and Children's page of newspapers.
+As a school student, he wrote and published short stories and poems in various children's magazines and Children's page of newspapers.
 After completing his high school education at a neighbouring village, Karilopatana, in 1962, Parida obtained B.Sc.
 (Hons) degree (1966) and M.Sc. in Chemistry degree (1968) from the then Ravenshaw College, Cuttack (now a unitary University).

 Profession

 Parida worked as a lecturer in Chemistry at Godavarish College, Banapur (1968–70), Govt.
 Arts and Science College, Daman Union Territory.
 (1970–1976) and College of Basic Science and Humanities, Odisha University of Agriculture and Technology Bhubaneswar (1976–1996), from which he retired as the Professor of Chemistry in 2007 (Associate Professor -1996-1999 and Professor and Head, 1999–2007).
 He also worked as a Scientist, Regional Research Laboratory Jorhat (1983-1983) and as the Principal of Aeronautics College, Sunabeda, Odisha (1988–1990).